osgi/osgi.enroute.site/_appnotes/gogo.md

 The `((bundle 0) loadclass java.lang.Math)` is caused by a bug in Gogo.
 It overloads the `addCommand()` methods in such a way that Gogo cannot coerce the string `java.lang.Math` to a class.
 Ah well.

+## Prompt

+The `g!` prompt is not hard coded.
+You can override the prompt by setting the variable `prompt` (Surprise!).
+The value can be a simple string:

+	g! prompt = "$ "
+	$ sin 2
+	0.9092974268256817
+	$
+{: .shell }

+However, Gogo would not be Gogo if we could not do this a little more exciting.
+Lets be original and add the name of the local host.
+For that, we need to add the InetAddress static methods to our command set.

+	g! addcommand inet ((bundle 0) loadclass java.net.InetAddress) g!  prompt = { echo ((localhost) hostname) "$ " }
+	zeno.local $
+{: .shell }

+## Formatting
+Gogo was designed to format an object to a string in two places.

+* Send to a pipe – This is controlled by `.Format.Pipe`
+* Send to the user – This is controlled by `.Gogo.format`

 ## Exceptions

 You (and any code you call) can throw exceptions.
 The last exception is stored in the `$exception` variable and there is a built in function `e` that shows the stack trace.